T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 Sanitize class
 --------------

-Values in STORE_CLIENT *C* (Client=Browser) and STORE_FORM *F* (Form, HTTP 'post') will be checked against a sanitize class.
+Values in STORE_CLIENT *C* (Client=Browser) and STORE_FORM *F* (Form, HTTP 'post') are checked against a sanitize class.
 Values from other stores are not checked against any sanitize class.

 * If a value violates the specific sanitize class, the value becomes `!!<name of sanitize class>!!`.
 E.g. `!!gigit!!`.
-* All `predefined-variable-names`_ have a specific default sanitize class.
-For these variables, it's not necessary to specify an individual sanitize class.
-* All other variables get by default the sanitize class defined in the corresponding `FormElement`.
+* Variables get by default the sanitize class defined in the corresponding `FormElement`.
 If not defined, the default class is 'digit'.
 * A default sanitize class can be overwritten by individual definition: *{{a:C:all}}*